george-hawkins/arf-drone/video.md

 Note: in the unlikely event that your camera came with a firmware version earlier than 2.1 then you'll have to update the firmware via the SD card (see the instructions included on the [download page](https://www.runcam.com/download/runcam2/)).

-You'll see a lot of criticism of early releases of the app and firmware but the latest versions of both make for a very easy to use camera.
+You'll see a lot of criticism on the web of early releases of the app and firmware but the latest versions of both make for a very easy to use camera.
 Once connected via the app try out the buttons above and below the video image, e.g. the white balance (WB) button, the field-of-view (FOV) button etc., drag the modes line, i.e. video, photo etc., left and right and try taking photos and videos (the big obvious red button).
+To the left below the video you'll see an amount of time, e.g. 01:07:00, which is the amount of video you can record given the current settings.
 It's all pretty obvious.